 In fact, right after I signed up for the challenge, one observer – come to think of it, the guy in front of me at MorningSide – told me that The Joy of X didn’t start with an X. I told him it didn’t matter; the book title contains an X, the pickings for X are slim, and this math book is way more exciting to me than xylophones or xenophobia.
 (He’s a math teacher, so maybe he’ll read the book and feel the love, too.)

 Wes and the gang at MorningSide are sort of like the gang at Cheers (“where everybody knows your name … and they’re always glad you came”), although there’s no Norm sitting at the bar.
-Come to think of it, there’s no bar.
+Come to think of it, there’s no bar, exactly.
 But there are plenty of comfy chairs and sofas, and even outdoor seating where you can enjoy a little piece of sunshine while you sip and eat.
 (Haven’t we all needed some sunshine lately?)

 No sarcastic barmaids, either, and for that I’m grateful.
 (I don’t think I could handle Carla Tortelli at 7:45 on a Monday morning.)